-Welcome the Clam River to Hideaway.
+Welcome to the Clam River Haven.
 We hope your stay is enjoyable and stress-free.
 The rustic surroundings provide comfort with a lived-in feeling and still provides important creature-comfort amenities such as central air conditioning and forced air heat.
-The Clam River Hideaway has a beautiful view of the Clam River with 350 feet of river frontage.
-There is a mild slope that a wheelchair or scooter can manage to get to the water's edge.
-The river offers fishing, wading in the river or kayaking.
+The Clam River Haven has a beautiful view of the Clam River with to the river for fishing, wading in the river or kayaking.
 The Clam River runs into the Muskegon River and is spring fed and very clean.
 An abundance of wildlife are all around, bald eagles, woodpeckers humming- birds, blue herons, muskrats, and chipmunks.
 Tree squirrels can be seen jumping from tree to tree.
-Deer are often wandering the two and a half acre property.
+Deer are often wandering the two-acre property.